codesandbox/sandpack/sandpack-react/README.md

 You can also bring other components in the mix: `SandpackCodeViewer`, `SandpackTranspiledCode`, `FileTabs`, `Navigator` and so on.

-Some of the components have configuration flags that toggle subparts on/off.
-All of them comunicate with sandpack through the shared context.

 For example, you can create an editor instance that gives you the transpiled code of your **active** component instead of the preview page: